haiku/website/content/guides/virtualizing/vmware-fusion.md

 ##### Step 14.
 You are now finished.

- you have successfully installed Haiku!
+You have successfully installed Haiku!
 Have fun and refer to the Haiku User Guide if you encounter any problems.

 ##### Additional Steps.